leegang/rag_survey_zh/rag_survey.md

 | Ethical and privacy concerns may arise due     |                                    |                            |
 | to sensitive content in the                    | training data                      | .                          |

-1.Data Indexing:This involves cleaning and extracting the original data, converting different file formats such as PDF, HTML, Word, Markdown, etc., into plain text.
+1. Data Indexing:This involves cleaning and extracting the original data, converting different file formats such as PDF, HTML, Word, Markdown, etc., into plain text.

-2.Chunking: This involves dividing the loaded text into smaller chunks.
+2. Chunking: This involves dividing the loaded text into smaller chunks.
 This is necessary because language models typically have a limit on the amount of context they can handle, so it is necessary to create as small text chunks as possible.

 3. Embedding and Creating Index: This is the process of encoding text into vectors through a language model.
 The resulting vectors will be used in the subsequent retrieval process to calculate the similarity between the vector and the problem vector.The embedding models require a high inference speed.
 Since it is necessary to encode a large amount of corpus and encode the problem in real time when the user asks a question, the parameter size of the model should not be too large.After generating the embedding, the next step is to create an index, storing the original corpus chunks and embedding in the form of key-value pairs for quick and frequent searches in the future.